Bronx Wrongful Termination Lawyer discuss wrongful discharge

 Constructive discharge and defamation

 Do you believe you were wrongfully discharged from your job?
 Were you forced to resign from your position?
 Did your former employer defame you then use that defamation to justify firing you?
-If you have not already hired our wrongful termination lawyers NY, call Delmas Costin today at (718) 618-0589.
+If you have not already hired our Bronx wrongful termination lawyers, call Delmas A. Costin, Jr. today at (718) 618-0589.

 The Law Office of Delmas A. Costin, Jr.